Academic Services

 The USA Scholars Initiative focuses additional attention on USA scholarship students who may be academically at risk.
 First year students whose fall GPA is below 3.0 may be contacted about additional resources designed specifically to increase academic insight.
 Included in this program is our Earn Back opportunity.
 Students who have lost their Freshman Admission Scholarship may be able to earn it back by participating in this program.

-Students begin their relationship with their advisor during orientation.
+At USA, an academic advisor’s purpose is to encourage students to develop as self-directed learners and decision makers.
+Students begin their relationship with their advisor during their orientation.
 Students should meet with their academic advisor each term and are encouraged to meet as often as needed.
 Generally, students move to an advisor in their major when they complete between thirty and sixty credit hours.
-Students are expected to communicate with their assigned academic advisor regularly; however expectations for meetings vary by major and department.
+Students are expected to communicate with their assigned academic advisor regularly; however, expectations for meetings vary by major and department.
 For more information visit https://www.southalabama.edu/departments/academicadvising/.

 Students enrolled in Pathway USA meet with transfer advisors during enrollment at their community college prior to transferring to USA.
 Transfer students outside of Pathway USA are welcome to make an appointment with transfer advisors to discuss their transition to USA.
 Students may also be referred to major advisors as appropriate.
 For more information visit https://www.southalabama.edu/departments/admissions/pathwayusa/.